smith121321/test/README.md

 ACCESS MICROPHONE:
-Allows the Application to make Recordings using the microphone.
+Allows the Application to make Recordings using the microphone.dd

 MODIFY AUDIO SETTINGS: